 Education Review Office | Te Tari Arotake Mātauranga

 The Education Review Office (ERO) reviews and reports publicly on the quality of education in all New Zealand schools and early childhood education services.

 ERO also publishes national reports on current education topics.

 Network for Learning (N4L)

 Network for Learning (N4L) is a Crown-owned technology company that provides faster, safer internet for Aotearoa New Zealand’s schools and kura.
-N4L is committed to helping all ākonga thrive in a digital world, and driven by coming up with smart ideas that are simply delivered – so kaiako can focus on teaching and ākonga can focus on learning.
+N4L is committed to helping all ākonga thrive in a digital world.
+It is driven by coming up with smart ideas that are simply delivered so kaiako can focus on teaching and ākonga can focus on learning.